hyphacoop/one.compost.digital/content/pieces/back/index.md

 benny lichtner you're incredibly talented and patient. we couldn't have done this without the long hours you put in!

+thanks rangermauve for your 12am hypercore + js tutorials.

+fauno from sutty, for trying out distributed press since pre-alpha and we look forward to more collaborations ;)

+high five to boris mann, our first monthly contributor on open collective! you're way ahead of the curve.

 ## ༓༝̩̩̥͙⊹ check these out ⊹༝̩̩̥͙༓

 ```